Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 Solid wood is a classic choice for cabinet doors, offering strength, natural beauty, and a wide variety of finishes.
 Whether you're using maple, white oak, or walnut, each wood type has its own grain, color, and character.
 Solid wood is ideal for stained finishes that show off the natural pattern of the material, but is also widely used in painted doors.

 This is a great option for long-term durability and a high-end look.
 Just keep in mind that solid wood can expand and contract slightly with changes in temperature and humidity, so it's important to use high-quality construction techniques.
+Today, most cabinet doors will pair hardwood frames with either a MDF center panel for painted doors or a veneer center panel for stain-grade doors.
+This allows the door to maintain the strength of the hardwood frame while preventing warping and cracking over time from wood expansion in the center panel.

 MDF